utilitywarehouse/wiresteward/README.md

 An example working service for launchd is described in [`examples/uk.co.uw.wiresteward.plist`](./examples/uk.co.uw.wiresteward.plist).

+**If you installed wiresteward using homebrew, remember to change the argument given in the example to `/opt/homebrew/bin/wiresteward`.**

 You need to copy the file under `/Library/LaunchDaemons/` and then set the ownership to root: